 Continues consideration of factors in the selection of metering devices, pipe sizing, motors and controls.
 Develops concepts of lubrication, multi-staging and cascade freezer systems.

-Prerequisite: RAC 201 with a grade of "C" or better
+Prerequisite: RAC 201 with a grade of "C" or better or consent of instructor.

 RAC 203 Air Conditioning 4 hrs.
 Principles (3-3)